Preparing for pregnancy

 Whether you’re already trying to get pregnant or just starting to think about it, you probably have questions.
 We’re here to help.
 For a great start to a healthy pregnancy, you can schedule a preconception visit with your care team.

 Healthy habits now can help you have a healthy pregnancy later.
-Here are a few ways you can get your body in shape for the journey of a lifetime:
+Here are some pre-pregnancy tips to get your body in shape for the journey of a lifetime:

 - Eat well.